kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/chart/README.md

 # Chart

-A plugin for [Reveal.js](https://github.com/hakimel/reveal.js) allowing to easily add charts using [Chart.js](http://www.chartjs.org/).
+A plugin for [Reveal.js](https://github.com/hakimel/reveal.js) allowing you to easily add charts using [Chart.js](http://www.chartjs.org/).

 [Check out the live demo](https://rajgoel.github.io/reveal.js-demos/chart-demo.html)

 ## Installation

-Copy the file `plugin.js` into the plugin folder of your reveal.js presentation, i.e. `plugin/chart`.
+Copy the file `plugin.js` into the plugin folder of your reveal.js presentation, i.e., `plugin/chart`.

-Add the plugin and Chart.js to the dependencies in your presentation, as below.
+Add the plugin and Chart.js to the dependencies in your presentation, as shown below.

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/Chart.js/3.2.0/chart.min.js"></script>